 Taekwondo has been developing with the 5000-year long history of Korea, being called by several different names in the course.
 In Korea, Taekwondo began as a defense martial art called "Subak" or "Taekkyon," and developed as a way of training body and mind in the ancient kingdom of Koguryo, under the name of "Sunbae."
 In the Shilla period, it had become the backbone of Hwarangdo that aimed at producing leaders of the country.

-Taekwondo today is similar to the martial arts in other Oriental countries and shares some features with them, because in the course of its evolution it has gained many different styles that existed in the martial arts of the countries surrounding Korea, like Japan and China.
+Taekwondo today is similar to martial arts in other Asian countries and shares some features with them, because in the course of its evolution it has gained many different styles that existed in the martial arts of the countries surrounding Korea, like Japan and China.

 Taekwondo pursues harmonious growth and improvements of life through its unique activities.
 This is why one could say Taekwondo is a way of life.
 To ultimately enable ourselves to lead more valuable lives, we would do well by finding the guiding principles deeply hidden in Taekwondo.